turingschool/mod-0-project-fe/section1/reflection.md

 ## Section 1 Reflection

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?
-I tend to wait too long most the time.
-I love to find the solution for myself if I think its possible.
-With that being said, this is a totally new skill I'm learning, so I am trying to approach this in a vulnerable way and ask as many questions as I can to get in the rhythm.
+* I tend to wait too long most the time.
+I love to find the solution for myself if I think it's possible.
+With that being said, this is a totally new skill I'm learning, so I am trying to approach this in a vulnerable way and ask as many questions as I can to get in the rhythm of always asking.

 2. What are the data types you learned about in this section?
 In your own words, define each.
 * Number - a data type that is made up of numbers, including negative numbers and decimals. i,e `54` or `-70`